KRYworks-Interactive/project-chorus-editor/README.md

 # Kasane Teto: Project Chorus Chart Editor

-Based on Ched and currently being developed.
+## A chart editor based on Ched for an unreleased game Kasane Teto: Project Chorus on Roblox